 git clone https://github.com/XerTheSquirrel/SquirrelJME

-- Trunk Source Snapshot (
+- Trunk Source Snapshot (Main website or

 - My Public PGP Key